-Now we can see that if we do not circumscribe we cannot have a plurality.
-If this spirit wanders about and never at any time crosses itself, and seizes its own tail, then it never makes a unity, it never makes a one.
 And consequently the concept of plurality can never arise.
-But if that same thing proceeds to rotate and then go out and rotate again, then everywhere that a circle occurs it receives the name Soul.
+But if that same thing proceeds to rotate and then go out and rotate again, then everywhere that a circle occurs it receives the name 'soul'.
 And although the spirit in all souls is identical, yet the fact of the rotation of each soul - separating it from the others - gives rise to the plurality that we recognise in beings.

-That means to say the power in our bodies which ordinary materialistic science knows to be continuously coming out of bodies, and going into bodies, and therefore belonging to no-body, is nevertheless the sole cause of the bodies.
+That means to say the power in our bodies which ordinary materialistic science knows to be continuously going out of bodies, and coming into bodies, and therefore belonging to no-body, is nevertheless the sole cause of the bodies.
 Bodies are simply rotations of power.
 As long as there is a rotation of power there, and another there, it is permissible to talk about the plurality of souls.
 And yet we know that there is only one ultimate power.
 Viewed from the psychological point of view, this power is 'Spirit'.
 Viewed from the scientific point of view it is an absolute force.

-Whichever frame of reference we use we cannot consider the existence of many beings unless we think that there are rotations of force going on.
+Whichever frame of reference we use we cannot consider the existence of many beings unless we think that there are rotations of force going on.13

 You know that Sir Humphrey Davy on one occasion was lecturing to some students, and he accidentally inhaled some nitrous oxide gas, and it altered the state of his consciousness.
-And quite suddenly instead of seeing human beings sitting there, he saw in each seat a little whirling of power - a little force vortex.
-And from that moment he could never again believe in the gross material world as real.
-He saw every human being as simply a rotation of primary power.
+And quite suddenly instead of human beings sitting there, he saw in each seat a little whirling of power - a little force vortex.
+And from that moment he said he could never again believe in the gross material world as real.
+He saw every human being as simply a rotation of primary power14.
 And the only difference between one person and another is the way they actually rotate.
-This word actual is tremendously important because in effect the absolute spirit in us is identical, but in spite of its absolute identity in bodies there is a different mode of actuality; a different mode of activating itself.
+This word actual is tremendously important because in effect the absolute spirit in us is identical, but in spite of its absolute identity, in bodies there is a different mode of actuality; a different mode of activating itself.

-And it is the way that this spirit - or the will of the person, you can equate the will with the spirit - activates itself that enables you to know that this person is not that person.
+And it is the way that this spirit, or the will of the person - you can equate the will with the spirit - activates itself that enables you to know that this person is not that person.
 It is the content of actuality that determines the difference between people.